timou0911/Ethernaut-Writeup/8. Vault ★★☆☆☆/README.md

 1. The vault can only be unlocked by determining the correct value of `password`.

-2. As `password` is set to `private`, there is no getter function available, and other contracts, even those that inherit from it, cannot access its data.
+2. Since `password` is set to `private`, there is no getter function available, and other contracts, even those that inherit from it, cannot access its data.

 3. However, the primary purpose of visibility modifiers (`public`, `external`, `internal`, `private`) is to restrict access for other contracts and functions, but the data can still be viewed on the chain.
 It's also worth noting that `external` cannot be applied to state variables.